e-straight/OAI-Demo/2 Completions.md

 ## Generative AI models have a limited memory

-If you navigate into the Configuration side panel you will see a "Past messages included" option.
+If you navigate into the Configuration side panel in the Chat playground you will see a "Past messages included" option.
 This option controls how much of the conversation is included in the prompt.
 The default value is 10, which means that the prompt includes the past 10 messages in the conversation.
 However, when a new session is created (by reloading the page for example), the conversation history is cleared.

 ## Generative AI models can't perform actions